Digital printing

 • Digital displays produce comparatively brighter colours than printers because the amplitude of each wavelength of light is larger than can be achieved by a printer.

-• Digital printers produce dull and less intense colours than displays because the amplitude of each wavelength of light is smaller when light is reflected off paper through inks.
+• Digital printers produce dull and less intense colours than digital displays because the amplitude of each wavelength of light is smaller when light is reflected off paper through inks.

 • A display device, such as a computer screen, starts off dark and emits red, green and blue light to produce colour.